bmcd243/fast-food-knn/README.md

 # fast-food-knn

-Using K-Nearest Neighbours to determine which fast food restaurant an item is from based on its nutrional value.
+Using K-Nearest Neighbours to determine which fast food restaurant an item is from based on its nutritional value.

 The data has been split train:test:validation (60:20:20)